setophaga/hybridswarm.alb.nas/README.md

    2.2.1 make *mpileup.txt* file

      samtools mpileup -q20 ind1.bam ind2.bam [...] indn.bam  > mpileup.txt
+   or use a bamlist containing bam file paths in each line \

+   	samtools mpileup -q20 --bam-list plate1.bamlistwothersp > mpileup.newlib.p1.txt

    #to input hundres of bam file here, use this code **2.2.1.print.bam.R** and copy&paste the output
     #Here, each bam would correspond to a single sample that you want to perform LAI on.
     #need ArgParse package